 Air Emissions Inventory

-An air emissions inventory is a listing of the amount of air pollution emitted by various sources.
+An air emissions inventory is an accounting of the amount of air pollution emitted by various sources.
 Every year, Ecology and the local air quality agencies inventory facilities with air operating permits.
 This is called a point source inventory.
-Every three years, Ecology inventories many additional sources such as motor vehicles, woodstoves, outdoor burning, agricultural sources, and natural sources.
-Several inventory summaries are available for download below.
+Every three years, Ecology inventories many additional sources such as motor vehicles, wood stoves, agriculture, outdoor burning, and natural sources.
+Several inventory summaries are available below.

-The large business inventory is a summary of individual inventories from facilities with air operating permits compiled by local air agencies and Ecology.
+The point sources annual inventory is is a summary of individual inventories from facilities with air operating permits compiled by local air agencies and Ecology.
 Below is a summary of our most recent statewide point source emissions.
-The agency responsible for each facility is noted in the downloadable spreadsheet.
+The agency responsible for each facility is noted in the spreadsheet.
 Contact the local air agency or Ecology office for questions and the most up-to-date information about individual facilities.
 For more information and assistance with the annual inventory, please use the Major Point Source Emissions Inventory Assistance link.

-The comprehensive three-year inventory was developed by the Department of Ecology.
-It includes the large business inventory and many other source types such as motor vehicles, woodstoves, outdoor burning, agricultural sources, and natural sources.
+The comprehensive three-year inventory was developed by Ecology.
+It includes the point source inventory and many other source types such as motor vehicles, wood stoves, outdoor burning, agriculture, and natural sources.
 Summary data from the comprehensive emissions inventory as well as technical documentation are available below.
 If you need more information, please use the Contact Us link at the bottom of this page.

 Copyright © Washington State Department of Ecology.
 See http://www.ecy.wa.gov/copyright.htm